-After Wings of Liberty, Stetmann left the Raiders and became an independent researcher, but due to the political kerfuffles in the Terran Dominion, was left behind on the planet Bel'shir with only machines, terrazine, and (maybe) the planet itself as company.
+After Wings of Liberty, Stetmann left the Raiders and became an independent researcher, but due to the political kerfuffles in the Terran Dominion in the wake of Kerrigan's invasion, he was stranded on the planet Bel'shir with only machines, terrazine, and (maybe) the planet itself as company.
 He serves as Mission Control for the Co-op Mission "Mist Opportunities" and later became a playable Commander, fielding an army of mechanical Zerg.
 The comic This Sacred Land canonizes these events and Stetmann's time on Bel'shir.

 Provides examples of:

 - A God Am I: If the webcomic "This Sacred Land" is any indication, Egon seems to have developed a god complex during his time on Bel'shir, having his Mecha-Swarm bring "trespassers" to him to be judged.